This post may contain affiliate links. Read the full disclosure here.

-Another reason I am able to drop the weight is because I exclusively breastfeed on demand right away in the beginning.
-I don’t worry about pumping, and I keep baby close to me.
+Another reason I am able to drop the weight is that I exclusively breastfeed on demand right away in the beginning.
+I don’t worry about pumping, and I keep the baby close to me.
 This keeps the milk coming in strong, which is also going to burn more calories.
 Your body is working hard to produce milk for a strong demand, which will naturally cause your body to use stored fat and water.
 Much of the stored water and fat during pregnancy is there specifically for breastfeeding!
 It is the main purpose, so you want to encourage your body to use what it stored as fuel.

 I do NOT focus on calories – AT ALL: